stefan-hoeck/idris2-hedgehog/README.md

 ## Prerequisites

-This library uses the recently added `Data.Bits` interface from base and therefore must be built against Idris2 commit 8d4321eb9a085e3d4b9c1f7a75490b0782343acd or later.
+This library uses the recent `List1` cleanup and therefore must be built against Idris2 commit da92f9d67698eac00d33174de2b5c7d93dcaf561 or later.

 In addition, the following external dependencies are
 required: